danielhoherd/vagrant-playground/debian-8-jessie/README.md

 # Demo of starting a persistent interactive process on tty1 at boot

+This demo needs to reboot in order to work, so you must `vagrant plugin install vagrant-reload`

 ```
+apt-get install -y screen

 cat > /etc/systemd/system/tty1.service << EOF
 [Unit]
 Description=tty1_test